Distinguished Visiting Professor Olivia Chow

 The facilitators are responsible for taking the content of the lecture and reading material and assisting you as you implement these practices into the projects you are working on.
 Even once the training sessions are over, your facilitators will stimulate a close bond with your group and follow up with everyone to ensure you meet your measurable goals and timelines outside of the program.

-The Institute for Change Leaders is an initiative out of Ryerson University’s Faculty of Arts and Faculty of Community Services.
+The Institute for Change Leaders is an initiative out of Ryerson University’s Faculty of Community Services.
 Ryerson prioritizes innovative, career-focused education.
 It is a distinctly urban university supporting projects that emphasize community development and progressive change.